JupiterOne-Archives/docs/knowledgeBase/getting-started_and-admin/faqs-account-billing.md

 JupiterOne Community Edition is FREE for non-commercial use, non-profit companies, or small teams.
 It comes with the following features and limitations:

-- Configure up to *five* integration instances
+- Configure up to *10* integration instances
 - Integrations are limited to WEEKLY scheduled polling or on-demand runs
 - Up to 1,000 entities
-- Up to 10 users
+- One user
-- Full featured access to Asset Inventory / CMDB, search, query and graph visualization from query results
+- Full, featured access to J1 Assets Inventory / CMDB, search, query and graph visualization from query results
-- Access to Policies app and full templates library
+- Access to J1 Policies and full templates library
+- API access
+- One J1 Insights dashboard

+A paid subscription is required for the following capabilities:

+- Daily and hourly data polling and analysis
 - Alerts and notifications (email, Jira, Slack)
 - Reporting charts and dashboards
 - Compliance management, evidence collection with continuous assessment
 - Full policy management (build/edit/export policies and procedures) and compliance mapping

-A paid subscription is required for the following capabilities:

-- Daily and hourly data polling and analysis
-- Full API access
 - SAML Single Sign-On

 **Note:**